mailslurp/mailslurp-client/docs/interfaces/Inbox.md

 • `Optional` **inboxType**: [`InboxInboxTypeEnum`](../enums/InboxInboxTypeEnum.md)

 Type of inbox - either HTTP (default) or SMTP.
-HTTP inboxes are great for testing.
-SMTP inboxes are processed by a custom SMTP mail server and are better for public facing inboxes that receive emails from Gmail and other large providers.
+HTTP inboxes are great most cases.
+SMTP inboxes are receive only (cannot send) and are processed by a custom SMTP mail server and are better for public facing inboxes that receive emails from Gmail and other large providers.
 If using a custom domain the domain type must match the inbox type.
 Use an SMTP domain for SMTP inboxes that includes an MX record pointing to `10 mx.mailslurp.com` for inbound messages.

 **`memberof`** Inbox